abstractedfox/drs-chart-tools/src/readme.md

         }
 }
 ```

+Dicts representing chart elements contain all the relevant fields as in the original XML by the same name (impl. note: do not change this) but also include a "type" field indicating what kind of element they are (ie a bpm dict has type "bpm_info", step dict has type "step", measure dict has type "measure_info")

 Note that step long point dicts will now contain None (python) or null (javascript) for *_end_pos parameters if they don't exist